 Self-Employed Borrowers Buying a House in The Virgin Islands

 How about the self-employed borrower who has an established business but utilizes the unreimbursed business expenses of the IRS tax code?
 How about the retiree who has worked hard all their lives and is living off their assets?
 In the following paragraphs, we will especially focus on buying a house in the U.S. Virgin Islands with bad credit.
 We will also cover buying a house in the U.S. Virgin Islands with credit scores down to 500 FICO.

 Some Facts About The Virgin Islands

-The U.S Virgin Islands are a group of islands that are organized and recognized as part of the U.S territory.
+The U.S. Virgin Islands are a group of islands organized and recognized as part of the U.S. territory.
 Geographically, these islands are part of the Virgin Islands archipelago and are found on the Leeward Islands of the Lesser Antilles, west of the British Virgin Islands and east of Puerto Rico.